From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Order-Enhanced Contrastive Learning

 Inspired by \cite{lee2022geometric}, we introduce forward and backward reference directions, modeled by proxies for each age or age group, to represent the progressive and regressive age relationships between facial images.
 Proxies represent the centers of each age or age group in the feature space and are denoted by $\mathcal{C} = \{c_a|a\in\mathcal{A}\}$, where $\mathcal{A}$ is the set of all distinct age labels in the dataset.
 If the age relationship between $x^{(i)}$ and $x^{(j)}$ is progressive, we have:

 where $v_f^{(i,j)}$ represents the forward reference direction, and $v_b^{(i,j)}$ represents the backward reference direction.
-The order learning objective is to maximize the similarity between $v_f^{(i,j)}$ and $v^{(i,j)}_{d}$, aligning the direction vector with the direction of age progression, while minimizing the similarity between $v_b^{(i,j)}$ and $v^{(i,j)}_{d}$.
+The order learning-based contrastive objective is to maximize the similarity between $v_f^{(i,j)}$ and $v^{(i,j)}_{d}$, aligning the direction vector with the direction of age progression, while minimizing the similarity between $v_b^{(i,j)}$ and $v^{(i,j)}_{d}$.
 This is achieved by optimizing the following loss function:

 where

 and